Victor Frankenstein (film): Plot

-Finnegan provides the scientists with the necessary funds to build Prometheus and offers them laboratory facilities at his family's estate in Scotland.
-Igor is suspicious of Finnegan and outraged with Victor for his treatment of the original Igor.
+Finnegan provides the scientists with the funds to build Prometheus and offers them laboratory facilities at his family's estate in Scotland.
+Igor is suspicious of Finnegan and outraged with Victor for his treatment of Straussman.
 After a falling out, Victor departs for Scotland alone.
-Finnegan kidnaps and binds Igor, revealing his plans to kill Victor once Prometheus is complete and weaponize his creation.
-Igor is then thrown into the River Thames to drown, but manages to escape and reunites with Lorelei, who nurses him back to health.
+Finnegan kidnaps Igor and plans to kill Victor once Prometheus is complete to weaponize his creation.
+Igor is then thrown into the Thames to drown but manages to escape and reunites with Lorelei, who nurses him back to health.

-Igor and Lorelei embark to Finnegan's estate in order to rescue Victor.
+To rescue Victor, Igor and Lorelei embark to Finnegan's estate.
 Igor finds Victor on the verge of using lightning to animate Prometheus.
-Victor ignores Igor's pleas and activates the machine.
+Victor ignores his pleas and activates the machine.
 A power surge overloads the machinery, killing Finnegan and several of his employees.
-During the ensuing chaos, Turpin unexpectedly arrives, blaming and threatening Victor for his creation.
-Prometheus suddenly awakens and steps forward.
-Victor is initially ecstatic that the experiment has worked, sharing a brief moment with Prometheus, thinking him to be his resurrected brother Henry.
+During the ensuing chaos, an enraged Turpin arrives.
+Prometheus awakens.
+Victor is initially ecstatic that the experiment has worked, thinking Prometheus to be his resurrected brother Henry.
 Victor quickly realizes that the experiment has failed: Prometheus has no consciousness and cannot talk.
-The shocked Turpin opens fire on Prometheus, who goes into a rage, killing Turpin and nearly killing Victor.
+Turpin opens fire on Prometheus, who goes into a rage, kills him, and nearly murders Victor.
 Returning to his senses, Victor joins forces with Igor to kill Prometheus by stabbing its two hearts.

-After regaining consciousness the next morning, Igor reunites with Lorelei, who hands him a letter written to him by Victor, in which Victor apologizes for all the suffering he caused and tells Igor that he is allowed to live his life with Lorelei.
-Victor informs Igor to be ready for when Victor may one day ask for his help, and recognizes that Igor was his "greatest creation".
+The next morning, Igor reunites with Lorelei, who hands him a letter written to him by Victor.
+In it, Victor apologizes for all the suffering he caused and allows Igor to live his life with Lorelei.
+Knowing that he'll work on improving Prometheus' future successor, Victor informs Igor to be ready for when Victor may one day ask for his help while recognizing that Igor is his "greatest creation".
 Victor retreats to the Scottish countryside in search of new discoveries.